+Which wolf do you feed?
+Is your heart and soul the real residence of your passion?
 Does loving what you do, or what your working on, attract creativity?
 Does it feed your soul?
-Something has to happen, that adds to what you have, for creativity begin.
-Whatever it is that feeds your soul, opens the door to creativity, and when it is added, it becomes a "link in a chain' that the next artist will be able to build on .
+Something has to happen, that adds to what you have, for creativity begin and whatever it is that feeds your soul, opens the door to creativity becoming a "link in a chain' that the next artist will be able to build on .

 What is it that we love is the key question?
 Another important question is why is it that we love it?
 What does that love feed within us?